drshahizan/Python_EDA/assignment/ass3/hpdp/ZProMax/report.md

 ![image](https://github.com/drshahizan/Python_EDA/assets/146581747/75537867-bc7c-478d-b05c-f4d4dbd221a7)

-Then proceed to the data preprocessing tasks.
+Then, proceed to the data preprocessing tasks.
 The following are the **data preprocessing tasks** that have been carried out:
 #### a) Handling missing value <a name = "missing_value"></a>

 ![image](https://github.com/drshahizan/Python_EDA/assets/146581747/21f97ac6-8344-43c9-ae0b-8f8337c6bd8c)